regenwatchdog/regenwatchdog.github.io/_posts/2020-12-03-november-news-roundup.md

 ---
 layout: default
 category: updates
-published: false
+published: true
 title: NOVEMBER NEWS ROUND-UP
-date: 2020-11-05
+date: 2020-12-07
 ---
-The festive season is approaching and we are pleased to report some good news - the Mayor has agreed to stop funding the demolition of homes on London's Council estates.
+This month's news roundup begins with some good news - the next round of the Mayor's affordable housing grants won't fund the demolition of homes on London's Council estates.

 The Mayor's new [funding guidance](https://www.london.gov.uk/sites/default/files/201123_homes_for_londoners_-_affordable_homes_programme_2021-2026_-_funding_guidance_fa.pdf) issued last week says that from now on he will only fund additional affordable homes built as part of an estate redevelopment.

 >"The Affordable Homes Programme 2021-2026 provides funding for estate regeneration projects where the grant is used for additional homes.
 Funding will not be available for units that replace homes that have been, or will be, demolished."

-The new guidance comes with the caveat however, that in _'exceptional circumstances'_ funding will be provided where existing homes _'have become obsolete'_.

-It remains to be seen what effect this will have on London's [132 estates under threat](https://estatewatch.london/underthreat/estatesatrisk/).
+This is welcome news but it remains to be seen what effect this will have on London's [132 estates under threat](https://estatewatch.london/underthreat/estatesatrisk/).
 We [reported last month](https://estatewatch.london/september-news-roundup/) on the growing number of schemes avoiding applying for grant funding in order to avoid the requirement to ballot residents.
+The Mayor's [Housing Zone](https://www.london.gov.uk/what-we-do/housing-and-land/increasing-housing-supply/housing-zones) funding also remains available to provide funding for estate demolitions in the Mayor's [Opportunity Areas](https://www.london.gov.uk/what-we-do/planning/implementing-london-plan/opportunity-areas/what-are-opportunity-areas).
+The Mayor's _Building Council Homes for Londoners_ grant scheme also continues to fund the demolition of Council homes by funding replacements.
+For example, the [Cambridge Road](https://estatewatch.london/estates/kingston/cambridgeroad/) estate scheme is receiving £60.2M funding from the Mayor under these two programmes[^1].

-Christmas is a great time for submitting controversial planning applications, limiting feedback as residents are less able to respond.
-Planning applications have just been submitted for three of our estates under threat.
+In other news, Christmas has always been a good time for submitting controversial planning applications, limiting feedback as residents are less able to respond.
+Applications have just been submitted for three of our estates under threat.
 We'll be exploring them further as we find out more but here's a brief summary based on the documents submitted to date.

 ## Cressingham Gardens